content-left-bg.png

 PublishingPageContent

-To ensure schools are well-placed to support all students, the Department of Education has made a significant investment in a Student Wellbeing Package to increase the wellbeing workforce to provide access to mental health and wellbeing support for every Queensland primary and secondary state school student.
+To ensure schools are well-equipped to support all students, the Queensland Department of Education has made a significant investment through the Student Wellbeing Package, expanding the wellbeing workforce to provide every Queensland state school student with access to mental health and wellbeing support.

 WebPartZone1_2